 Follow the steps below to convert MOV to Adobe Premiere Pro/Elements supported video format without damaging the original quality

 Step 1.
-Insert DVD and launch VideoProc.
+Insert DVD and launch VideoProc Converter.
 Click the DVD icon on the interface.

 Step 2.
 Click the DVD disc button.
-VideoProc will auto detect your DVD, hit Done.
+VideoProc Converter will auto-detect your DVD, hit Done.

 Step 3.
 Choose target format at bottom and hit Run to convert DVD to VLC friendly format.

 • You can choose MP4 as it's widely supported with various players, platforms and devices.

 • Or you can go to back up tab in target format, choose ISO to clone DVD to ISO image.